 and possible to do so, even if the functions are not declared as

-can be inlined, no out-of-line copy is required.
-Unless a function
+inlined, no out-of-line copy is required.
+Unless a function is explicitly declared

-together with all of the headers and source files included as a
+a source file together with all of the headers and source files included as a result

 A larger code size, because out-of-line versions of functions are retained in the image.

 When a function is automatically inlined, both the in-line version and an out-of-line version of the function might end up in the final image, unless the function is declared as

 static.
 This might increase code size.

 An unnecessarily complicated debug view, because there are both inline versions and out-of-line versions of functions to display.

 Retaining both inline and out-of-line copies of a function in code can sometimes be confusing when setting breakpoints or single-stepping in a debug view.
 The debugger has to display both in-line and out-of-line versions in its interleaved source view so that you can see what is happening when stepping through either the in-line or out-of-line version.